UNDER THE VEIL

-Under the Veil is a two-act play incorporating music, song, and spoken word into 14 independent but thematically linked dramatic scenes that bring to life 27 characters, including Solace, a homeless street poet and master of ceremonies.
+Under The Veil is a two-act play incorporating music, song, and spoken word.
+The piece consists of 14 independent but thematically linked dramatic scenes that bring to life 27 characters, including Solace, a homeless street poet and master of ceremonies.
 Settings range from subways, to bars, to airports, to park benches, to living rooms, to television studios, to employment offices.
-Each scene concretizes the drama of cares and threats – curiosity and certainty – compassion and righteousness – that divide Muslim and non-Muslim Americans in the wake of 9/11.
+Each scene concretizes the cares and threats, curiosity and certainty, compassion and righteousness that divide Muslim and non-Muslim Americans in the wake of 9/11.

 Each performance was followed by the ‘third act’ – an Insight conversation with the audience about the themes and issues raised by the play.